aguru-venkata-saisantosh-patnaik/Iris_Segmenter/README.md

 ## Results & intended downstream usage
 - **Primary deliverable:** high-quality optic-disc segmentation masks (probability maps + binary masks).
-- **Downstream uses:** segmentation outputs can be used to compute cup/disc metrics, rim features, or be fed to a classifier to perform glaucoma vs. non-glaucoma prediction.
+- **Downstream uses:** segmentation outputs can be used to be fed to a classifier to perform glaucoma vs. non-glaucoma prediction.
 The segmentation stage reduces variability and provides explicit spatial context for clinical feature extraction.